leroyrosales/leaflogix-products/README.md

 ## Endpoints

 This plugin is hard-coded to only ping the '/products' and '/inventory' endpoints.
 To add endpoints, simply find the endpoints from the above LeafLogix documentation and add to the URLs pinged at line 105 in the `leaflogix-products.php` file.

+## Shortcode

+All endpoint data is returned to a shortcode list that can be printed on the frontend with `[leaflogix_products]`.